h15200/notes/system-design.md

 - a special type of database that specializes in analysis
 - often uses a relational model, but a different optimization from what's used for traditional transactions - uses `star` schema or `snowflake`
-- example of data warehouses `Snowflake`, `bigQuery`
+- example of data warehouses `snowflake`, `bigQuery`, `redshift`, `parquet`
-- some datawarehouses use a star schema but within a nosql db like `Apache Druid` which allows for sql queries
+- related but not exactly the same topic, some dbs are optimized for real time analytics and not the actual storage aspect. `druid` is a nosql db that uses a star schema

 ### Other specialized Storage Paradigms